OppDavid/CS420-Final-Project/README.md

 ## Expression evaluation
 Expressions have a set of methods that can be used to determine properties of the expressions.
-* Truth
-* Truth Tables
+#### Truth Tables

-    print(truthTable(expr))

-* isTautology
+`truthTable(expr)`

+#### Verifications
-Returns true if the expression is a tautology
+* isTautology: Returns true if the expression is a tautology

-* isContradiction

-Returns true if the expression is a contradiction
+* isContradiction: Returns true if the expression is a contradiction

-* isConditional

-Returns true if the expression is conditional
+* isConditional: Returns true if the expression is conditional

+#### Simplifications & Transformations
+* removeNots
+* removeIff
+* removeImplies: removes a simple implies operator
+* removeImplications: removes all implies operators
+* distributeAndOverOr
+* distributeOrOverAnd
+* distributeNot
+* toCNF
-* simplificationRemoveNotNot
+* toDNF

-Returns an expression with double nots removed

-    def expr = ~~a
-    def simplified = expr.simplificationRemoveNotNot  \\ a